Mongane Wally Serote

+Early years

 Mongane Wally Serote was born in Sophiatown, Johannesburg, 1944, just four years before the National Party (South Africa) came to power in South Africa.
-His early education took place in the poverty-stricken township of Alexandra and later at Morris Isaacson High School – the school in Jabavu, Soweto and Sacred Heart Commercial High School, Lesotho.
+His early education took place in the poverty-stricken township of Alexandra and later at Morris Isaacson High School – the school in Jabavu, Soweto, and Sacred Heart Commercial High School, Lesotho.
 He first became involved in the Black Consciousness Movement when he was finishing high school in Soweto.
 His presence in that town linked him to a group known as the "township" or "Soweto" poets, and his poems often expressed themes of political activism, the development of black identity, and violent images of revolt and resistance.
 He was arrested by the apartheid government under the Terrorism Act in June 1969 and spent nine months in solitary confinement, before being released without charge.

+1970s–1990: Life in exile

-He went to study in New York City, obtaining a Fine Arts degree at Columbia University.
+Serote went to study in New York City, United States, obtaining a Fine Arts degree at Columbia University.

 After contributing poems to various journals, in 1972 he published his first collection, Yakhal'Inkomo.
 It won the Ingrid Jonker Poetry Prize in 1973.

 He was a Fulbright Scholar and received a fine arts degree from Columbia University in 1979.
-He was not able to return to South Africa and he began a life in exile, Serote remained in voluntary exile, going to Botswana in 1977 where he rejoined the ANC underground and its military wing, uMkhonto we Sizwe (MK). living in Gaborone, Botswana, where he was involved in the Medu Art Ensemble, and in London, where he relocated in 1986 and worked for the ANC's Department of Arts and Culture.
+He was not able to return to South Africa and he began a life in exile, Serote remained in voluntary exile, going in 1977 to Botswana, where he rejoined the ANC underground and its military wing, uMkhonto we Sizwe (MK).
+He lived in Gaborone, where he was involved in the Medu Art Ensemble, and in London, England, where he relocated in 1986 and worked for the ANC's Department of Arts and Culture.

+Return to South Africa

 He returned to South Africa in 1990, after the ANC was unbanned.
 In 1993, he won the Noma Award for Publishing in Africa.
 In 2004, he received the Pablo Neruda award from the Chilean government.

 Serote held a variety of positions in the ANC, returning to South Africa in 1990, when he was appointed Head of the Department of Arts and Culture of the ANC in Johannesburg.
 He has also served as chair of the parliamentary select committee for arts and culture.
 Serote was awarded honorary doctorates from the universities of KwaZulu-Natal and Transkei.
 Until recently he was a Member of Parliament and Chairman of the Portfolio Committee for Arts, Culture, Language, Science and Technology.

 He has served as chair of the parliamentary select committee for arts and culture, and was also the CEO of Freedom Park, a national heritage site in Pretoria opened in 2007.
-He has founded a few NGOs, iIKSSA Trust where he is the Chairperson, IARI which he is also the CEO.
+He has founded a few NGOs, iIKSSA Trust where he is the Chairperson, IARI of which he is also the CEO.
 He sits on a few advisory boards in the country dealing with Arts, Culture, Indigenous Knowledge and African Renaissance issues.

 In 2018, Serote was announced as the National Poet Laureate of South Africa, following the death of Keorapetse Kgositsile.